phsab/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 20: January 26, 2019

+**Today's Progress**: Been scratching my head for a while on the OOP aspect of JS.
+I found out that it cannot be compared to regular OOP, well I figured...
+Need to find a better explanation than what @freecodecamp has.

+**Thoughts:** Found something interesting on JS OOP: https://scotch.io/tutorials/object-oriented-programming-in-javascript

 ### Day 19: January 25, 2019

 **Today's Progress**: Continued with JS OOP.
 Got a headache because of poorly written OOP theory.
 Trying to visualize stuff on my whiteboard to create more sense... may be tomorrow better luck.